Research activities in the speech therapy group of a kindergarten

 age.

-AT younger age this is an entry into a problematic game situation,
+IN younger age this is entering a problematic gaming situation,

 formation of initial prerequisites for search activity.

-1. formation of prerequisites for search activity, intellectual initiative;
+1. formation of prerequisites for search activity and intellectual initiative;

-2. formation of the ability to apply these methods, contributing to
+2. developing the ability to apply these methods that contribute to

-1. development of the desire to use special terminology, conversation in the process of joint research activities.
+1. developing a desire to use special terminology, conducting a conversation in the process of joint research activities.

-It has been proven that involving children in search activities increases the assimilation various knowledge and skills, develops mental activity, independence, intelligence.
+It has been proven that involving children in search activities increases learning different knowledge and skills, develops mental activity, independence, and intelligence.

-The use of lexical and grammatical games in the work contributes to
+The use of lexical and grammatical games in work contributes to

-(What the word does - looks, listens, moves, etc.)
+(What does the word do - looks, listens, moves, etc.)

 (Modeling the content of the word)